MOU 225-19-032

 II.
 BACKGROUND

-In the 25 years since Congress passed the Dietary Supplement Health and Education Act (DSHEA) of 1994, P.L.
-103-417, the dietary supplement market has grown significantly.
-The dietary supplement market in the U.S. is estimated to be worth more than $40 billion and contains from 50,000 to 80,000 different products; significantly larger than the $4 billion market that was estimated to contain 4,000 products when DSHEA was passed.
-According to recent estimates, 75% of adults in the U.S. take dietary supplements.
-This increase in usage, along with significant variation in current approaches to quality and safety assessment of botanicals used in dietary supplements, warrants increased focus on the quality and safety of botanical dietary supplements to protect public health.
+In the years since the enactment of the Dietary Supplement Health and Education Act (DSHEA) of 1994, P.L.
+103-417, the dietary supplement marketplace has grown significantly in both size and complexity.
+The U.S. dietary supplement market currently is estimated to be worth more than $60 billion and contain 100,000+ different products; significantly larger than the $4 billion market that was estimated to contain 4,000 products in 1994.
+Additionally, today’s marketplace is more complex with a global supply chain and precisely formulated products, many of which contain novel ingredients.
+This growth, along with significant variation in current approaches to quality and safety assessment of botanicals, warrants increased focus on the quality and safety of complex botanical mixtures in foods and dietary supplements to better protect public health.

-The Botanical Safety Consortium (BSC) is intended to be a forum for scientists from consumer health groups, academia, industry, non-profits, and government that are seeking to work collaboratively to generate a sound scientific basis for integrating existing safety data and the latest toxicology tools to evaluate botanical safety.
-With the implementation of this MOU, specific guidelines for membership and participation in the BSC will be established by the Parties with input from additional stakeholders.
-HESI will serve as a convener and facilitator for the BSC.
+The BSC was formed in 2019 as a forum for scientists from consumer health groups, academia, industry, non-profit organizations, and the federal government to work collaboratively to generate a sound scientific basis for evaluating botanical safety using the latest toxicology tools integrated with existing safety data.
+With implementation of this MOU in 2019, the Parties established specific guidelines for membership and participation in the BSC with input from additional stakeholders.
+Since 2019 HESI has served as a convener and facilitator for the BSC.

 NIEHS, part of the National Institutes of Health, is authorized by Section 463 of the Public Health Service Act (42 U.S.C.
 285l) to conduct and support research, training, health information dissemination, and other programs with respect to factors in the environment that affect human health, directly or indirectly.
-Through its participation in the National Toxicology Program (NTP), NIEHS has carried out and published comprehensive toxicological studies in rodents on a number of botanical dietary supplement ingredients.
+In addition to intramural research activities, the NIEHS has carried out comprehensive toxicological studies in rodents on a number of botanical dietary supplement ingredients through its participation in the National Toxicology Program.

 HESI is a non-profit 501(c)(3) charitable scientific organization whose mission is to develop science for a safer, more sustainable world.
 HESI achieves its mission by serving as a neutral and skilled convener of scientists from academic, government, foundations, research institutes, and the commercial sector.
 Since 1989, HESI programs have helped to build scientific evidence on human and environmental health issues through collaborative and efficient research and expertise-sharing platforms.